giacomelli/giacomelli.github.io-jekyll/src/_posts/2022/2022-06-14-no-more-room-in-hell-released.md

 ---
 On June 14th I released my newest solo game called "NO MORE ROOM IN HELL".

-You can download it for Windows and macOS directly from its itch.io page: [https://giacomelli.itch.io/no-more-room-in-hell](https://giacomelli.itch.io/no-more-room-in-hell)
+You can download it for Windows, MacOS, Linux or play directly on browser from its itch.io page: [https://giacomelli.itch.io/no-more-room-in-hell](https://giacomelli.itch.io/no-more-room-in-hell).

+{% itchio 1573240 %}

 ## What is it?
 A 2D top-down survival shooter game where you will be a rookie soldier in a secret government lab when a zombie apocalypse starts out of blue and now you need to find your way to the docks for a chance to be with your wife and son again.